Start at 07:30 AM

-Your tour will begin early in the morning when your tour guide will pick you up from your hotel in order to start your journey through Făgăraș, the tallest mountains in Romania.
+Your tour will begin early in the morning when your tour guide will pick you up from your hotel to start your journey through Făgăraș, the tallest mountains in Romania.

-Next, you will take a road trip through a magnificent highway that crosses the Carpathian Mountains.
+Next, you will take a road trip through a great highway that crosses the Carpathian Mountains.
 On top of an isolated cliff, located 850 meters above the ground, sits the Poenari Castle.

 Poenari Castle was built between the 13th and 14th centuries, but it was shortly abandoned.
-When he came to power in Targoviste, Vlad the Impaler seized many of his enemies and political opponents and forced them to work on expanding the Castle.
+When he came to power in Targoviste, Vlad the Impaler seized many of his enemies and political opponents and force them to work on expanding the castle.
 After months of slaved labor, many of those who constructed the castle died, and in the end, those that were still alive were impaled.

 Close to the castle is one of the tallest dams in Europe, Vidraru Dam, with a height of more than 160 meters.
 You will stop to enjoy the beautiful scenery, and you can use this opportunity to take some great pictures of the surrounding area.